-But the group-buying industry does have a dark side.
-In October, NSW Fair Trading (NSW FT) revealed that, despite the introduction of a voluntary code of conduct into the group-buying industry a year earlier, complaints had spiked sharply.
-In fact, group-buying sites were second overall in their annual gripes list, following complaints about household appliances.
+But the group buying industry does have a dark side.
+In October 2012, NSW Fair Trading (NSW FT) revealed that, despite the introduction of a voluntary code of conduct into the group buying industry a year earlier, complaints had spiked sharply.
+In fact, group buying sites were second overall in their annual gripes list, following complaints about household appliances.

-“The increase occurred in the second half of last year and through to March this year because the industry exploded in that time,” says NSW FT assistant commissioner Don Jones.
-“There were a number of new entrants into the market and they were competing quite aggressively for customer lists.
-They concentrated on getting customers, but not on keeping them.”
+"The increase occurred in the second half of last year and through to March this year because the industry exploded in that time," NSW FT assistant commissioner Don Jones said at the time.
+"There were a number of new entrants into the market and they were competing quite aggressively for customer lists.
+They concentrated on getting customers, but not on keeping them."

 What to look for